What is The Best Sensitive Skin Routine?

 Q4: Can sensitive skin use active ingredients?

-Some sensitive skin types can tolerate mild active ingredients, but they should be introduced slowly and used sparingly.
-Strong acids and retinoids are often not suitable.
+Some sensitive skin types can tolerate mild actives introduced slowly and used sparingly.
+Strong acids and retinoids are often not suitable for reactive skin.

 Q5: Why does sensitive skin react to so many products?

 Sensitive skin often has a weakened skin barrier, allowing irritants to penetrate more easily.
-Strengthening the barrier helps reduce reactions over time.
+Strengthening the barrier with ceramide-rich products helps reduce reactions over time.

-Sudden skin sensitivity is often caused by a weakened skin barrier, dehydration, stress, or nerve hypersensitivity.
-Even without visible redness or rash, exposed nerve endings can make normal touch feel painful.
+Sudden sensitivity is often caused by a weakened skin barrier, dehydration, stress, or nerve hypersensitivity.
+Even without visible redness, exposed nerve endings can make normal touch feel painful.

 Yes.
 Stress can overstimulate the nervous system, making skin nerves more reactive.
 This can lead to pain, burning, or tenderness even when the skin looks normal.

 With a gentle routine and barrier repair, many people notice improvement within 1–3 weeks.
-Healing time depends on the cause and how well irritants are avoided.
+Healing time depends on the cause and how consistently irritants are avoided.

 No. Exfoliating hypersensitive skin can worsen nerve irritation and delay healing.
-It’s best to pause exfoliation until the skin fully recovers.
+Pause exfoliation entirely until the skin fully recovers.

 Most cases are mild and temporary.
 However, if pain lasts longer than 2–3 weeks or feels burning, electric, or one-sided, medical advice is recommended.